j-hannes/elm-tutorial/docs/tutorial.md

 # How to develop an Elm web application

+This is a tutorial about how to create a web application where your client logic is written in [Elm](http://elm-lang.org).
+To learn more about the language you might want to read http://elm-lang.org/docs.

-To learn what Elm is and how it works read http://elm-lang.org/docs.
-Here we will now create a complete Elm web application from scratch, starting very simple and then refactoring it increasingly into a modular web application.
+This document jumps right in to create a complete Elm web application from scratch, starting with a very simple static web site, which then gets scaled up into a modular web application.

 ## Chapter 1 - Hello world example